New York explosion: What we know -- and don't know

 Story highlights

+- Authorities are investigating whether a suspicious device found nearby is connected

 (CNN)An explosion in the heart of New York's Chelsea neighborhood sent dozens to the hospital Saturday night.
-Shortly after the blast, a second explosive device was found a few blocks away, placing much of New York on edge.
+Shortly after the blast, investigators found a second suspicious device a few blocks away, placing much of the city on edge.

-Authorities have not yet taken anyone into custody for being involved with the blast.
-As a multi-agency investigation continues Sunday morning, local and federal authorities intend to keep looking for who's behind what New York Mayor Bill de Blasio characterized as a "intentional act" -- but one he believes isn't linked to a major terrorist organization.
+Authorities know the bombing was intentional, violent and criminal, New York Mayor Bill de Blasio said.

+But what we don't know about the explosion, the mayor said, is just as important.

 What happened in Chelsea?